15jcalvo/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+  A stateful component uses stateful logic, meaning it functions based on data stored in a state, whereas a functional component functions based on props passed into it.

 2. When does a componentWillMount function be called?
-What about a componentWillUpdate?
+What about a          componentWillUpdate? componentWillMount is called when a component first renders(mounted). componentWillUpdate is called when a component is rerendered(remounted).

 3. Define stateful logic.
+  Stateful logic is logic that operates with on based on data stored in a state.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  1. Arrange: identify components/objects relevant to the test
+  2. Act: execute events or logic relevant to the test
+  3. Assert: confirm that components/objects responded properly to the executed logic